System Design Space

 Multi-master DB

-Two servers: one generates even IDs, the other generates odd ones.
+Two servers: one generates even IDs and the other generates odd IDs.

-✓ Easy scaling, but limited by number of masters
+✓ Easy to scale at first, but limited by the number of writer nodes

 UUID